Palazzo Fremaux: Demolition

 In June 1990, an application to demolish the building and replace it with a maisonette and forty-four garages was submitted to the Planning Areas Permits Board.
 The permit was granted, and demolition began before it was stopped in early 1991 on the orders of the Museums Department.

 Applications to renew the permit were made in 1992 and 1993, and an agreement to continue the demolition while preserving the façade was made in July 1993.
 In late 1994, the building was scheduled as a Grade 2 property, meaning that the interior could be altered or demolished but the façade must be kept intact.

 An application to construct thirty-eight garages and twenty-five dwellings while retaining the façade was granted in 1998.
 An application to demolish the façade was made in 2001, but it was rejected according to the Grade 2 scheduling.

 The Antiquities List ceased to have effect according to the Heritage Act of 2002.
 That year, the applicant asked for a reconsideration, and Minister of Education and Culture Louis Galea overruled the Director of Museums' recommendation to retain the façade.
 On 10 December the Development Control Commission approved the application, although this was against the Planning Directorate's recommendation.
 The façade was pulled down on 20 January 2003.

 The demolition was opposed by local residents, and it was condemned by the Żejtun Local Council and the NGO Fondazzjoni Wirt Artna.
-Labour MP Evarist Bartolo formally called for the resignation of Louis Galea due to his approving the demolition.
+Labour MP Evarist Bartolo formally called for the resignation of Louis Galea due to his backing of the façade's demolition.